dialex/start-testing/docs/tools/note-taking.md

 [Exploratory testing](/roles/exploratory-tester.md) is composed of three main phases: setup, explore, debrief.
 If you apply your note-taking skills during the explore phase, the debrief becomes much easier and insightful.

 > As I explore I take notes like I'm creating a story for someone else to read, taking them through my process and thoughts.
-Sometimes it feels more natural to *tell* what you’re doing.
+Sometimes it feels more natural to *tell* what you're doing.
 The *show* comes alive with screenshots, GIFs and video.
 >
 > — [Simon Tomes](https://www.qeek.co/blog/a-handy-note-taking-template-for-exploratory-testing)